karan842/comment-toxicity/README.md

 - In very first step I started performing feature engineering and EDA on the train data to gain a pattern of textual comments, frequent n-words, etc.
 - Set a DVC pipeline for data cleaning which contains data loading, text cleaning and data saving in *data* folder.
 - To build an AI algorithm I trained the cleaned data on Kaggle GPU.
 For training I've used `BERT` pre-trained model with some required modification for input and outputs.
-- Trained the model using `Tensorflo and Keras` deep learning library and saved the model locally.
+- Trained the model using `Tensorflow and Keras` deep learning library and saved the model locally in `.h5` format you can find the model in *saved_models* directory.
 - Next step is deployment, where I choosed `Flask` web framework to deploy this Machine Learning system into a microservice API.
-- To load the model I added some special code which gives stability to the GPU environment.
+- To load the model I added some special Keras code which gives stability to the GPU environment.
-- Served an algorithm in a URL of API.
+- Served an algorithm in a URL of API `/detect-comment-toxicity` using `Flask`.
 Tested the APIs using `Postman`.
 - I used `Docker Engine` for containerization of the GPU based Flask App.
 - I created a *.dockerfile* which can run GPU based Flask App in the container.
+- Built up the `Azure Container Registry` and pushed the Docker image to it.
+Simultaneously created an `Azure app service` for Docker Container.
+- Set up the CI/CD workflow for continous integration and continous deployment.